MCLConsortium/jpl.mcl.protocol/README.rst

-This product, ``eke.study``, provides display and RDF ingest of participating studies and medical protocols that are being executed, will be executed, or have been executed by the Early Detection Research Network (EDRN_).
+This product, ``jpl.mcl.protocol``, provides display and RDF ingest of participating studies and medical protocols that are being executed, will be executed, or have been executed by the Early Detection Research Network (EDRN_).
 Studies and protocols are the major research efforts (and therefore funded entities)